YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTSECMTCH
 ----------------------

-REPLINSTSECMTCH, REPLINSTSECMTCH Secondary replication instance name xxxx sent by receiver does not match yyyy specified at source server startup
+REPLINSTSECMTCH, Secondary replication instance name xxxx sent by receiver does not match yyyy specified at source server startup

 Source Server log/MUPIP Error: This error is issued by a source server that connects to a receiver server on the secondary and finds that the secondary instance name sent by the receiver does not match the secondary instance name specified (INSTSECONDARY qualifier) when the source server was started.
 The source server terminates after issuing this error.